Azure/azure-sdk/releases/2020-03/python.md

 Detailed change logs are linked to in the Quick Links below.
 Here are some critical call outs.

 <!--TODO -->

+### Identity
+- Preview implementation of `AzureCliCredential`, which authenticates with the identity logged in to the Azure CLI.
+This credential is also part of `DefaultAzureCredential`.

 ## Latest Releases